neural-data-science/NESC_3505_textbook/1-intro/learning_objectives.md

 ## Hard Skills
 - Extract meaning from data, but also articulate the limitations of the conclusions you can draw from it
 - Write functional and efficient code in Python to perform basic data science tasks
+- Use AI tools to generate Python code to perform basic data science tasks
+- Understand, evaluate, debug, and improve AI-generated code
 - Read and write data files in common formats such as CSV and Excel
 - Organize and manipulate data structures
 - Work with continuous, discrete, and factorial data